rbarrois/fslib/README.rst

 * Merge various physical locations into a simple pseudo-filesystem for the application
 * Handle UnionFS-like features, including transparent write overlay on top of read-only paths

-fslib supports Python 2.7 and 3.3+; it requires only the standard Python library.
+fslib supports Python 3.3+; it requires only the standard Python library.

 Links
 -----